 This is a hybrid artwork.
 The face was created in Affinity Photo and the tattoos were drawn in Affinity Designer.
 They do not look like the traditional hard-edged vector work, because Affinity Designer has a magnificent Gaussian blur function, that allows to simulate realism.

-HK is a founding member of the No Surrender MC and was later incarcerated by the corrupt Dutch judicial system and government, because the government is afraid for well organized large groups of people.
+HK is a founding member of the No Surrender MC and was later incarcerated by the corrupt Dutch judicial system and government, because the government is afraid of well organized large groups of people that do not just mindlessly buy their sh*t.
 HK, who has no criminal record, therefore is a political prisoner in the would be Dutch democracy run by treacherous WEF agents.

 The legendary TV series with the late great James Gandolfini and Steven Van Zandt.
 Originally this work was an analog airbrush (with real paint), that years after was edited in Affinity Photo.